 While some do receive public assistance, most homeowners work at low-wage jobs.
 Habitat for Humanity works in good faith with people who often are at risk in society, knowing that owning a home is not the answer to every problem, but can be an important step – often the first step – toward helping people break out of the cycle of poverty.

 How are donations distributed and used?

 We rely on gifts from individuals, corporations and other groups to fund our house-building mission.
 All donations of any amount are deeply appreciated and help us build more decent, affordable houses with more families in our local communities.

 Designated donations are allocated in support of the U.S. affiliate, national organization or program of the donor’s choosing.

 Who controls and manages Albany Area Habitat for Humanity?

-An ecumenical, board of directors, who are deeply concerned about the problems of poverty housing. (link “board of directors” to the board of director’s page”
+An ecumenical, board of directors, who are deeply concerned about the problems of poverty housing.

 The Habitat office is operated by an administrative staff, professional support employees, and volunteers.